Callum Morris: Dundee United

 Morris signed a two-year contract with Scottish Premiership side Dundee United on 17 June 2014.

-He made his debut on 10 August 2014, as Dundee United beat Aberdeen 3–0 in the opening game of the season.
+He made his debut for the club, starting the whole game, in a 3–0 win against Aberdeen in the opening game of the season.
+After the match, manager Jackie McNamara praised his performance, describing it as “solid”.
+Since joining Dundee United, Morris became a first team regular, playing in the centre–back position alongside Jarosław Fojut.
 His first goal for the club came on 21 September 2014, as Dundee United won 4–1 against city rivals Dundee in the Dundee derby.
-Having established himself in central defence alongside Jarosław Fojut, Morris soon suffered an Achilles injury during a match against St Johnstone which kept him out for several weeks.
-Morris made his return to the first team on 24 January 2015 in a 3–1 win over Motherwell.
-He scored in the next game, in the semi-final of the Scottish League Cup, which saw Dundee United beat Aberdeen 2–1 to send them through to the final.
-Morris then injured his knee, but recovered in time to start in the League Cup Final as Dundee United lost 2–0 to Celtic.
-Morris sustained a hamstring injury which kept him out for three weeks, then made his return to the first team and played six matches before suffering another injury, ruling him out for the rest of the season.
+After missing one match due to suspension, he made his return, coming on as a second-half substitute, in a 2–0 loss against Aberdeen on 13 December 2014.
+However, in a match against St Johnstone on 27 December 2014, Morris suffered an Achilles injury and suffered in the 8th minute, in a 2–1 loss.
+Morris’ injury soon kept him out for several weeks.
+On 24 January 2015, he made his return to the first team from injury, starting the whole game, in a 3–1 win over Motherwell.
+In a follow–up match against Aberdeen in the semi-final of the Scottish League Cup, Morris scored his second goal of the season, in a 2–1 win to send the club through to the final.
+However in a match against Kilmarnock on 14 February 2015, he suffered a knee injury and was substituted at half–time, in a 3–2 loss.
+After the match, Morris was out for four matches.
+On 15 March 2015, he recovered in time to start in the League Cup Final against Celtic, as Dundee United lost 2–0.
+However, his return was short–lived when Morris sustained a hamstring injury which kept him out for three weeks, On 11 April 2015, he made his return from injury, starting the whole game, in a 1–0 win against Hamilton Academical.
+Following his return from injury, Morris regained his first team place, where he started for the next six matches.
+However, Morris suffered another injury, ruling him out for the rest of the season.
 Despite his injuries, Morris made 30 appearances and scored twice in all competitions.